 - Trek through a variety of volcanic landscapes.

+Make sure those boots are well-worn!
 One of the longest, most beautiful and least trekked routes up Kilimanjaro, the Northern Circuit Route passes through lush rainforest, moorland and scree slopes across the UNESCO listed Shira plateau.
+You’ll experience all the challenges of a multi-day trek, and of course trekking at altitude.
 A longer, quieter route means more acclimatisation time, increasing chances of both summit success and large animal sightings.

 Kilimanjaro rises 5,100m from its base, making it the tallest free-standing mountain in the world.
 Its highest point, the 5,895m Uhuru Peak, offers stunning views over the surrounding landscape.
 Translated as freedom, Uhuru is situated on Kibo, the highest of Kilimanjaro’s volcanic cones.
 The last major eruption from Kibo occurred 360,000 years ago and the last volcanic activity 200 years ago, forming the ash pit visible from Uhuru.